 - (iii) During the year ended March 31, 2020, GEL entered into a Sale and Purchase Agreement with a prospective buyer for a consideration of USD 1.55 crore for sale of the Barge Mounted Power Plant ('Barge Plant') on as is where is basis, out of which USD 0.30 crore has been received till March 31, 2020.
 The transaction was expected to be completed by May 31, 2020.
 However, the dismantling work is on hold due to COVID 19.
-However, the management is confident of completing the transfer of Barge by December 31, 2020.
+However, the management is confident of completing the transfer of Barge Plant by March 31, 2021.
 Since the estimate of realizable value amounting Rs.
-112.02 crore done by the management as at September 30, 2020 is consistent with the consideration for the Barge Plant as per the agreement, no further impairment charge is required. - (iv) Further, the management of the Group is evaluating various approaches / alternatives to deal with the situation and is confident that Government of India ('GoI') would take further necessary steps / initiatives in this regard to improve the situation regarding availability of natural gas from alternate sources in the foreseeable future.
-The management of the Group carried out a valuation assessment of GREL and GVPGL during the year ended March 31,
+112.01 crore done by the management as at December 31, 2020 is consistent with the consideration for the Barge Plant as per the agreement, no further impairment charge is required. - (iv) Further, the management of the Group is evaluating various approaches / alternatives to deal with the situation and is confident that Government of India ('GoI') would take further necessary steps / initiatives in this regard to improve the situation regarding availability of natural gas from alternate sources in the foreseeable future.
+The management of the Group carried out a valuation assessment of GREL and GVPGL during the year ended March 31, 2020 which includes certain assumptions relating to availability and pricing of domestic and imported gas, future tariff, tying up of PPA, realization of claims for losses incurred in earlier periods and current period from the customer and other operating parameters, which it believes reasonably reflect the future expectations from these projects.
+The business plan of GREL considered for valuation assessment has been approved by the consortium of lenders at the time of execution of the resolution plan.
+The management of the Group will monitor these aspects closely and take actions as are considered appropriate and is confident that these gas based entities will be able to generate sufficient profits in future years and meet their financial obligations as they arise and GEL will be able to dispose off the Barge Power Plant as per the aforementioned Sale and Purchase agreement.
+Based on the aforementioned reasons, claims for capacity charges and business plans, the management is of the view that the carrying value of net assets of GVPGL by GEL as at December 31, 2020 is appropriate.
+The Group has provided for its investment in full in GREL and the management is confident that no further obligation would arise for the guarantees provided to the lenders against the servicing of sustainable and unsustainable debts.

-Notes to the unaudited consolidated financial results for the quarter and six months ended September 30, 2020
+Notes to the unaudited consolidated financial results for the quarter and nine months ended December 31, 2020